rasodu/AspnetCoreOnHerokuSample/PRODUCTBACKLOG.md

 ### Stories
-- Add implementation for background tasks.
-There are two ways to implement background tasks.
-Advantages and disadvantages for each technique are discussed below.
-We want to provide developers with fastest and easiest way to deploy the initial implementation of their ideas.
-You can easily move to more advanced approach once you validate you idea and have more resources.
-  1. Background tasks will be run in a web dyno.
-We have opted for this approach.
-[More info](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-2.2)
-     - If the dyno doesn't receive traffic for 30 minutes, then the dyno will goto sleep even though the background process is running.
-  1. Worker dyno to run background tasks in separate process.
-     - Disadvantages
-       - Currently there is no way to run only background tasks in the web project.
-Or to instruct project to start only web host.
-       - So, we have to add a new project and create separate assembly.
-We will also have to create service container in both the projects.
-This will create complexity and it will take more time to develop.
-     - Advantages
-       - This will allow logs for web and background process to stay isolated.
-       - Failure of one thread will not effect the other threads.
-       - You can scale web and worker independently.
 - Should enable Docker support in visual studio project.
 So, the developers will not need to download .NET SDK to development on their machine.
   - **Will not be implemented yet.** Looks like Visual Studio support for Docker is in primitive stage.
 Currently, there is no way to run and debug unit tests in Docker container.
 More, [here](https://techblog.dorogin.com/running-and-debugging-net-core-unit-tests-inside-docker-containers-48476eda2d2a) and [here](https://github.com/Microsoft/DockerTools/issues/77)
   - Development SQL server should be started on Docker when project starts.